developer-zebra/developer-zebra-site/src/enterprise-browser/1-5/guide/setup/index.md

 **To remove and install Enterprise Browser*:

-If not upgrading, skip to step 3.
+If not upgrading, skip to Step 3.

-1. **Backup any data stored in the `C:\EnterpriseBrowser` directory of the host PC**; step 2 will cause it to be lost.
+1. **Backup any data stored in the `C:\EnterpriseBrowser` directory of the host PC**; Step 2 will cause it to be lost.
 2. To uninstall EB, select **Start Menu -> Enterprise Browser -> Uninstall Enterprise Browser** and follow the prompts.
 3. Visit the [Enterprise Browser download page](https://portal.motorolasolutions.com/Support/US-EN/Search?searchType=simple&searchTerm=enterprise%20browser) and click on the desired EB version.
 The corresponding installation packages for Windows and Mac OS X appear.
 	a.
 Click on the Windows ".msi" package.